-1. Provide examples of material that your agency has proactively disclosed during the past reporting year, including links to the posted material.
+1. Provide examples of any material that your agency has proactively disclosed during the past reporting year, including records that have been requested and released three or more times in accordance with 5 U.S.C. § 552(a)(2)(D).
+Please include links to these materials as well.

-The agency continuously updates its website with the most recent FLRA, ALJ, and FSIP decisions and Office of the Solicitor briefs.
+The agency routinely updates its website with the most recent FLRA, ALJ, and FSIP decisions and Office of the Solicitor briefs.
 This is a link to the agency's electronic reading room: